 Philip Lane, Central Bank of Ireland (Term 2017-2021)

 Gian Maria Milesi-Ferretti, IMF (Term 2016-2020)

 Neeltje Van Horen, Bank of England (Term 2016-2020)

 During the course of 2017, CEBRA is to launch its Research Program on the topic of “Monetary Policy and Macro Finance“ (MPMF).
-The MPMF program will bring together researchers with interests at the intersection of monetary policy, macroeconomics and finance.
-It addresses the recent theoretical and empirical contributions from academic and policy researchers related to the link between finance and the real economy, the role of the financial sector and monetary policy.
+The MPMF research program covers topics ranging from classical monetary models to new macroeconomic models with a financial sector, focusing on implications of central bank policies and financial regulation.
+It addresses recent theoretical and empirical contributions from academic and policy researchers related to the link between finance and the real economy, the role of the financial sector and monetary policy.
 This includes researchers from the fields of macroeconomic theory, monetary economics, macroeconometrics, finance, banking and economic history.
-The MPMF program aims to serve as a platform for leading academics and researchers at central banks and other policy institution to connect cutting-edge research with key policy-relevant questions and to promote interaction.
-The MPMF research program thus covers topics ranging from classical monetary models and macroeconomic models with a financial to implications of central bank policies, financial regulation and financial crises.

 The MPMF program is launched by an exclusive founding committee.
 The members of this committee will select the inaugural Program Director and the Advisory Committee.
 The members of the founding committee are: